 Our independent agent matching tool will find you the best insurance solution in your area.
 Tell us what you're looking for and we'll recommend the best agents for you.
 Any information you provide will only be sent to the agent you pick.

 Annuities are policies issued by insurance companies.
-They pay a regular guaranteed income for life or a period of years.
-You buy an annuity policy by making a single payment or a series of payments.
+They pay a regular income for life or for a period of years.
+You buy a variable annuity policy by making a single payment or a series of payments.
+Variable annuities are either deferred or immediate.

 Owners, Annuitants, and Beneficiaries